dhananjay1405/tally-database-loader/docs/data-structure.md

 **trn_bill**: This table contains bill-wise breakup of purchase/sale invoice or receipt/payment.

+**trn_bank**: This table contains bank allocation for Receipt / Payment / Contra type of vouchers.

 **trn_cost_centre**: This table contains cost centre wise breakup for individual debit/credit effect of voucher.

 **trn_batch**: This table contains godown-wise breakup for individual inward/outward effect of voucher.